makersacademy/money_tracker_tech_test/README.md

 * I next added the ability to show a statement via the account's #show_statement method, which initially outputs the string "balance", along with the actual account balance to stdout.

+* I next implemented the displaying of deposit and withdrawal information when showing a statement.
+I originally wrote these as two separate user stories, but it transpired that they were very similar, and so were easily implemented together without complication.

 ###Completed User Stories

 ```